gaviral/AviralGarg.com/content/posts/the_courage_to_be_disliked.md

 heard that your specialty is in Greek philosophy.

 PHILOSOPHER: Yes, Greek philosophy has been central to my life ever since I was a teenager.
-The great intellectual gures: Socrates, Plato, Aristotle.
+The great intellectual gurus: Socrates, Plato, Aristotle.
 I am translating a work by Plato at the moment, and I expect to spend the rest of my life studying classical Greek thought.